-One added benefit to an electric wired solution is that the boundary line is completely customizable.
+One added benefit to an in-ground invisible electric fence solution is that the boundary line is completely customizable.
 This is great for odd-shaped yards, as the in-ground wire can run along the entire yard’s perimeter regardless of its shape.
 Wired invisible fences also give you the option to “exclude” areas of the yard where you don’t want your dog to enter.
 This could be your vegetable garden or a pool area, for example.

-An in-ground invisible dog fence is also great for large yards.
+An in-ground invisible electronic dog fence system is also great for large yards.
 There is no constraint on the distance the wired barrier can run, so a wired fence works well for large yards in addition to odd-shaped ones.
 Any area larger than an acre would benefit from a wired system over a wireless system.

 Disadvantages of Electric Dog Fences

 This also means that your dog can see everything going on around them.
-Some dogs become frustrated when they can see other animals and people nearby, but can’t run over to greet them.
-It can be especially difficult for some dogs to be able to see other neighbor dogs running and playing knowing that they are not able to join in.
+Some dogs become frustrated when they can see other animals and people nearby but can’t run over to greet them.
+It can be especially difficult for some dogs to be able to see other neighbor dogs running and playing, knowing that they are not able to join in.

 Wireless Fence Drawbacks

 Radiofrequency wireless dog fences typically have a limited range that covers less than one acre.
 They only create a circular shape with the transmitter in the center, making some yards difficult to encompass with an invisible electric fence.
 This is especially true for small, odd-shaped, or long and narrow properties.